Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Theory

 \section{Theory}

-In this section we first provide a description of the physical model that originates a scale-dependent galaxy bias due to a local primordial non-Gaussianity (PNG) and then describe the cosmological observables in the 2D harmonic space involved in our analysis.
+In this section we first describe the physical model that gives rise to a scale-dependent galaxy bias due to PNG.
+Then, we outline the cosmological observables in the 2D harmonic space relevant to our analysis.